 The title track opens the album and immediately makes a bold "We're BACK!" statement.
 Catchy and featuring soaring vocals by Paul, this track sets the album's tone and paves the way for Gene's first vocal contribution, the sinister "Saint and Sinner."
 "Keep Me Comin'" suffers from an irritating chorus but again, Paul is in great voice.
 Gene's "Rock and Roll Hell" is up next and it's a satisfying slab of fire and brimstone rock with Simmons' growly vocals providing the usual amount of leering menace.
 "Danger" ends side 1 and is a fast paced rocker with Paul screaming for all he's worth on the chorus.

 Side 2 is mainly Gene's show.
 "I Love It Loud" starts things off and this thumping anthem has gone on to become one of KISS' signature tunes.
-Yeah, the lyrics are ridiculous but you can't argue with those cannon-fire drums from Eric Carr!
+Yeah, the lyrics are ridiculous but you can't argue with Eric Carr's cannon-fire drumming.
 Things slow down a bit on the ballad "I Still Love You," which just may be the finest vocal performance of Paul Stanley's career.
-Listen to the way he wails out the chorus towards the end and see for yourself!
-"Killer" picks up the pace again with another crunchy riff and more thunderous Carr drumming, before closing with the absolutely awesome "War Machine," which echoes the grandeur of "God of Thunder" (from 1976's Destroyer).
-When the smoke cleared at the end of the album, the message was obvious - KISS was firing on all cylinders again, and they were packing enough ammunition to kick your ass into next week!
+Listen to the way he wails out the chorus towards the end and see for yourself.
+"Killer" picks up the pace again with another crunchy riff and more thunderous Carr drum work, before closing with the absolutely bad-ass "War Machine," which echoes the grandeur of "God of Thunder" (from 1976's Destroyer).
+When the smoke cleared at the end of this album, the message was obvious - KISS was firing on all cylinders again, and they had enough ammunition to kick your ass into next week!

-Despite the fact that Creatures of the Night was KISS' best album in half a decade, it was met with tepid initial response.
-MTV only provided minimal support to the music video for "I Love It Loud," and the album stalled after reaching #45 on Billboard's sales chart.
+Creatures of the Night was met with tepid initial response upon its release.
+MTV only provided minimal support to the music video for "I Love It Loud," and the album stalled after reaching #45 on the Billboard chart.
 Ticket sales for the Creatures U.S. tour were also less than spectacular.
-Several dates on the tour were played to half empty arenas, while other shows were cancelled outright due to lack of interest.
+Several dates on the tour were played to half empty arenas, while other shows were cancelled due to lack of interest.
 The band's profile may have been suffering in their homeland, but KISS learned that their overseas following was still as fanatical as ever when they traveled to Brazil in early 1983 and packed massive soccer stadiums with crowds that numbered in the hundreds of thousands.
 These Brazilian shows were the last concerts KISS would play in makeup till the 1996 reunion tour.
 When they returned home, KISS prepared their next album (Lick It Up), "unmasked" on MTV and spent the next decade and a half rebuilding their brand without the iconic war paint.

 The Many "Creatures" Covers...

 The Creatures album cover has become one of the most iconic images in the KISS catalog, featuring the four band members' faces staring menacingly out at the viewer, bathed in an eerie blue glow.
 Ironically, that image is totally inaccurate due to the presence of Ace Frehley in the cover photo.
-Ace had no input whatsoever during the writing or recording of Creatures, yet due to behind-the-scenes contractual wrangling he was still obligated to appear on the album cover and in the music video for "I Love It Loud."
+Ace had nothing to do with the making of Creatures, yet due to behind-the-scenes contractual wrangling he was still obligated to appear on the album cover and in the music video for "I Love It Loud."
 Aside from a few promotional appearances when the album was first released, these were Ace's last activities as a member of KISS and he was officially replaced by Vinnie Vincent by the end of 1982.

-Adding to the confusion, Mercury/Polygram remixed and reissued Creatures in the mid '80s - after the band had removed their trademark makeup - to capitalize on the band's resurgence in popularity.
-The original cover was replaced by a new photo that showed the now-barefaced band, including then-new guitarist Bruce Kulick, who didn't play on the album either!
-(The original cover was re-instated when the album was remastered and reissued along with the rest of the KISS catalog in 1997.)
+Adding to the confusion, Mercury/Polygram remixed and reissued Creatures in the mid '80s, after the band had removed their trademark makeup,to capitalize on their resurgence in popularity.
+The original cover was replaced by a new photo of the now-barefaced quartet, including then-new guitarist Bruce Kulick, who didn't play on the album either!
+The original cover was re-instated when Creatures was remastered and reissued along with the rest of the KISS catalog in 1997.

-In the mid-2000s KISS Collectors began salivating over rumors of a recently discovered stash of so-called "Brazilian Promo" copies of the album which featured Vinnie Vincent in Ace Frehley's place on the cover, wearing his "Ankh" makeup.
+In the mid-2000s, KISS Collectors began salivating over rumors of a recently discovered stash of so-called "Brazilian Promo" copies of Creatures which featured Vinnie Vincent in Ace Frehley's place on the cover, wearing his "Ankh" makeup.
 Legend had it that these "ultra rare" editions were only sold in Brazil when KISS performed their final shows in makeup there in early 1983.
-These LPs quickly began fetching premium prices on eBay and other auction sites, until it was revealed that these so-called "Brazilian" pressings were the creation of a sneaky bootlegger with airbrushing skills.
+The LPs began fetching premium prices on eBay and other auction sites, until it was revealed that the so-called "Brazilian" pressings were merely the creation of a bootlegger with better-than-average airbrushing skills.

 Git some KISS!